J-D-J-Clare/uas_spp_abundance2/README.md

 #### Overview:

-This repository stores the scripts that were used for the article "Scalable monitoring of plant population abundance in rangelands with aerial imagery under high observation errors."
+This repository stores the scripts that were used for the article "Propagating observation errors to enable scalable and rigorous enumeration of plant population abundance with aerial imagery."

 ___